 Read More: Movies Like Fight Club

 9. Black Swan (2010)

 ‘Black Swan’ follows the story of Nina (Natalie Portman), a ballerina in a New York City ballet company whose life, like all those in her profession, is completely consumed with dance.
-The opening production of a new season called Swan Lake requires a dancer who can play both the White Swan with innocence and grace, and the Black Swan, who represents guile and sensuality.
-Nina fits the White Swan role perfectly but Lily is the personification of the Black Swan.
+The opening production of a new season called Swan Lake requires a dancer who can play both the White Swan with innocence and grace and the Black Swan, who represents guile and sensuality.
+Nina fits the White Swan role perfectly, but Lily is the personification of the Black Swan.
 As the two young dancers expand their rivalry into a twisted friendship, Nina begins to get more in touch with her dark side with a recklessness that threatens to destroy her.
-‘Black Swan’ is thrilling and at times terrifying journey through the psyche of a young ballerina whose starring role as the duplicitous swan queen turns out to be a part for which she becomes frighteningly perfect.
+‘Black Swan’ is a thrilling and, at times, terrifying journey through the psyche of a young ballerina whose starring role as the duplicitous swan queen turns out to be a part for which she becomes frighteningly perfect.

 Read More: Movies Like The Perks of Being Wall Flower